Poetry With A Mission

 Where Are They?

-One that is upheld by many Christians, who believe that it is true.
+One that's upheld by so many Christians who believe that it is true.

 It says that a Christian goes straight to Heaven the moment that they die,